wp-plugins/speed-booster-pack/readme.txt

 * Thanks to [Jason Penney](http://jasonpenney.net/) for Google Libraries feature.
 * Credits for Lazy Load feature belongs to: WordPress.com VIP team at Automattic, the TechCrunch 2011 Redesign team, and Jake Goldman (10up LLC).
-* CSS option was implemented from Async JS and CSS plugin and updated to work with our plugin.
+* CSS option was implemented from Async JS and CSS plugin and updated to our plugin.
 * The plugin uses [jQuery.sonar](http://www.artzstudio.com/files/jquery-boston-2010/jquery.sonar/) by Dave Artz (AOL).